Cognitive Dissonance: Exploring the Psychological Barriers to Change and Our Relationship with Food

 - Understand that any habit change is a process

-Understanding the psychology behind some of our behaviors and impulses is always helpful when trying to change ingrained habits, and even when we feel those icky feelings of cognitive dissonance, when we understand it, we can pause, we can learn, and we can kindly help ourselves move forward.
+Understanding the psychology behind some of our behaviors and impulses is always helpful when trying to change ingrained habits, and even when we feel those icky feelings of cognitive dissonance, when we understand this mechanism of our human minds, we can pause, we can learn, and we can kindly help ourselves move forward in spite of the discomfort.

 You might also like...